 Institutions will set a performance indicator using rigor of students’ high school program of study.
 Research indicates the best preparation for success in college is for a student to take a rigorous high school curriculum.
 Institutions can assess rigor in multiple ways, recognizing that students engaged in competency-based high school programs of study and those in traditional seat-time based programs may have different methods of demonstrating rigor.
 Institutions’ performance indicators should accommodate these different demonstrations of rigor, including, but not limited to, the following:

 Quantity and quality of completed high school core-content courses.
 Strong preparation in English and mathematics is highly recommended for all college-bound students.
-Students also should complete significant core-content coursework in social and behavior sciences, natural and physical sciences, arts and humanities, world languages and academic electives; For students in traditional seat-time based programs, the minimum requirements for course completion include the seventeen academic units of the Higher Education Admission Recommended Guidelines (HEAR) according to the distribution outlined below – specifics on HEAR can be found on the following CDHE web page:
+Students also should complete significant core-content coursework in social and behavior sciences, natural and physical sciences, arts and humanities, world languages and academic electives; For students in traditional seat-time based programs, the recommended rigor and mix for college preparation are detailed in the seventeen academic units of the Higher Education Admission Recommendations (HEAR) and are outlined below:

-http://highered.colorado.gov/Academics/Admissions/coursecompletion.html